-Figure 2 shows that choosing to operate as a closely held corporation is much more common in the higher income quartiles: almost 70 percent of the business owners in the upper business income quartile are owners of a closely held corporation, compared to less than 20 percent in the two lower quartiles.
+Figure 3 shows that choosing to operate as a closely held corporation is much more common in the higher income quartiles: close to 80 percent of the business owners in the upper business income quartile are owners of a closely held corporation, compared to less than 20 percent in the lower quartile.

-As for changes over time, it is hard to detect any dramatic development in Figure 2: the share of firms that incorporates is relatively stable over time, although one can spot a small upward trend in the upper quartile for the last couple of years of the period.
+As for changes over time, it is hard to detect any dramatic development in Figure 3: for the three lower income quartiles the share of firms that incorporate follows a slowly decreasing trend over time, while the share of closely held corporations is stable, or increasing a little, for the upper income quartile.